AnthonyPAlicea/KnockoutUX/README.md

 KnockoutUX
 ==========

-A framework for quickly building testable prototypes using KnockoutJS and Bootstrap
+A framework for quickly building testable prototypes using KnockoutJS and Bootstrap.